 The Company's expected volatility is derived from its own volatility rate as a publicly traded company and historical volatilities of similar public companies within the Internet services and network industry.
 Each company's historical volatility is weighted based on certain qualitative factors and combined to produce a single volatility factor used by the Company.
-The risk-free interest factor is based on the United States Treasury yield curve in effect at the time of the grant for zero coupon United States Treasury notes with maturities of approximately equal to each grant's expected term.
+The risk-free interest factor is based on the U.S. Treasury yield curve in effect at the time of the grant for zero coupon U.S. Treasury notes with maturities of approximately equal to each grant's expected term.
 The expected term is calculated using the "short-cut" method provided in the Securities Exchange Commission's Staff Accounting Bulletin No. 107, which takes into consideration the grant's contractual life and the vesting periods.
 The Company estimates its forfeiture rate based on an analysis of its actual forfeitures and will continue to evaluate the adequacy of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover behavior, and other factors.
 Any impact from a forfeiture rate adjustment will be recognized in full in the period of the adjustment.
-During the year ended December 31, 2009, 2008 and 2007, the Company recorded share-based compensation related to stock options of approximately \$8.6 million, \$10.6 million and \$15.7 million, respectively.
+During the year ended December 31, 2008, 2007 and 2006, the Company recorded share-based compensation related to stock options under the fair value requirements of SFAS No. 123R of approximately \$10.6 million, \$15.7 million and \$7.2 million, respectively.

-Effective May 15, 2008 the Company initiated a Stock Option/Restricted Stock Unit Exchange Offer (the Offer).
-Pursuant to the Offer, employees (other than executive officers) had the opportunity to exchange certain stock options issued by the Company after April 1, 2007 for restricted stock units (RSUs).
+Effective May 15, 2008 the Company initiated a Stock Option/Restricted Stock Unit Exchange Offer (the "Offer").
+Pursuant to the Offer, employees (other than executive officers) had the opportunity to exchange certain stock options issued by the Company after April 1, 2007 for restricted stock units ("RSUs").
 The exchange ratio was one RSU in exchange for two stock options.
 The RSUs vest one-sixth on December 1, 2008 and one-sixth each six months thereafter such that all RSUs issued pursuant to the Offer will be vested no later than June 1, 2011.
 The Offer was carried out in accordance with tender offer documents filed with the SEC on May 15, 2008.
 The Offer expired June 16, 2008.
 In aggregate, 2,002,100 eligible stock options were tendered by eligible employees and 1,001,051 RSUs were issued in exchange pursuant to the Offer.
 In addition, the Company entered into agreements with executive officers whereby 875,000 stock options were exchanged for 437,500 RSUs.
-The Company determined this was a Type I (probable-to-probable) modification for substantially all of the tendered options.
-Accordingly, the Company measured the incremental fair value of the RSUs issued over that of the options tendered and recorded \$29,000 of additional unrecognized share-based compensation, as well as unrecognized share-based compensation related to the offer, will be recognized over the vesting period of the RSUs using the straight-line method over the vesting period.
+The Company determined this was a Type I (probable-to-probable) modification under SFAS No. 123R for substantially all of the tendered options.
+Accordingly, the Company measured the incremental fair value of the RSUs issued over that of the options tendered and recorded \$29,000 of additional unrecognized share-based compensation related to the Offer.
+This additional unrecognized share-based compensation, as well as unrecognized share-based compensation related to the Offer, will be recognized over the vesting period of the RSUs using the straight-line method over the vesting period.

 The Offer also included the exchange of performance-based stock options for one employee.
 At the time of the Offer, the Company determined the original award was not probable of being earned, and had not recorded any share-based compensation expense.
-As such, the exchange of this performance-based option for RSUs is considered to be a Type III (improbable to probable) modification.
+As such, the exchange of this performance-based option for RSUs is considered to be a Type III (improbable to probable) modification under SFAS No. 123(R).
 The Company measured the fair value of the RSUs issued in the Offer, and will recognize the expense using the straight-line method over the vesting period.